 - Copy of your passport

-Your application will be dealt with in the board meeting.
-In case of a positive decision, the funds will be transferred to the institute.
+Your application will be dealt with in our board meeting.
+In case of a positive decision, the funds will be transferred directly to the institute.

 We require an evaluation at the end of each academic year.
 For the student this is a moment of reflection and, of course, we are interested in your personal findings.
 We offer you the following guidelines:

 - how do you look back on the past school year?
 What were the highlights; were there any difficulties?